bahanonu/geoSatView/README.md

 ![tmp2-1](https://user-images.githubusercontent.com/5241605/67650471-471b6180-f8fa-11e9-9731-87a24b11edf4.gif)

 Notes:
-- Open `geo_satellite_download.R` to edit further from defaults as needed.
+- Open `geoSatView.R` to edit further from defaults as needed.
 - [ImageJ](https://imagej.nih.gov/ij/) is a useful tool for adjusting the crop defaults.
 - The script will skip existing files during downloading and cropping.
 For cropping, delete all files in the directory if want to make a fresh video.